SeattleDave.com

 Bowling Green is home to Smithsonian’s National Museum of the American Indian, while nearby Battery Park is launching point for ferries to the Statue of Liberty and Ellis Island.
 On the north side of the park, the Museum of Jewish Heritage is a poignant memorial to the Holocaust.

 Over on the East River, the 1820s row houses of the Seaport District and old sailing ships of the South Street Seaport Museum have been joined by revamped mall Pier 17 and the Tin Building, a posh food market by Chef Jean-Georges Vongerichten.
-Newly open in 2022, the Hall des Lumières serves as a spectacular immersive exhibit center on the edge of the Financial District (near City Hall and the wedding cake Manhattan Municipal Building), with themes that range from Gustav Klimt to space exploration.
+The Hall des Lumières serves as a spectacular immersive exhibit center on the edge of the Financial District (near City Hall and the wedding cake Manhattan Municipal Building), with themes that range from Gustav Klimt to space exploration.

 The only way to reach Liberty, Ellis or Governors islands is by ferry from the foot of Manhattan (Battery Park).
 This is also where you catch the free Staten Island Ferry.
 Many Financial District hotels have good rates on weekends when business travelers go home, otherwise it tends to be pricey down here.